OpenG2P/openg2p-program/g2p_program_registrant_info_rest_api/README.rst

 |badge1| |badge2|

-This module adds REST API support to "G2P Registry: Additional Info"
+This module adds REST API support to "G2P Program Registrant Info"

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.